 Immortals partnered with footwear brand K-Swiss on the launch of an esports lifestyle sneaker, the Immortals Icon.
-And in mid-2019, it will unveil an esports competitive gaming sneaker developed by K-Swiss designers and Immortals players.
+And in 2019, it unveiled an esports competitive gaming sneaker developed by K-Swiss designers and Immortals players.
 “We look for something that tells a story for our brand, is authentically related to our players and also helps to add value to the fan experience,” he said.

 4. HELP GAMERS CONNECT